fserb/bkc/pages/substrate/substrate.md

 ### the plan

-The core algorithm of Substrate is: we keep track of a moving line, that, as it draws a line on the screen, also registers its angle on a separate grid.
-Each line moves forward, writing down its angle, until it reaches the end of the screen or until it touches another line on the `grid`.
-When it stops, we spawn two other moving lines.
+The core algorithm of Substrate is: we keep track of a set of moving lines.
+Each line, as it moves, draws a line on the screen, and also registers its angle on a separate `grid`.
+Each line moves forward until it reaches the end of the screen or until it touches another line on the `grid`.
+When it stops, it spawn two other moving lines.
 The only rule is that a new moving line must start perpendicular to a previous line in the `grid`.
 That's it.

 The rest is mostly aesthetics.
-We will add a watercolor paint effect around the lines, and will build different color palettes.
+We will add a watercolor paint effect around the lines (as the original demo), and will build different color palettes.
 Finally we are going to explore how to create different effects with the core Substrate algorithm.

 ### the grid